MainTitleHeader

 Parking Reform

-for Fully flexible Parking Regulations
+for flexible Parking Regulations

 The City is considering updates to off-street parking and loading regulations in Chapters 51 and 51A of the Dallas City Code.